sebbhg/sebbhg.github.io/index.md

         My overarching goal is simple: to turn quantitative elegance into practical trading impact.
 Every model, dataset, or codebase I build serves one purpose — enabling better, faster, and more transparent decisions in modern financial markets.
       </p>
     `,
-    courses: `
-      <p>Courses and notes that structure the core of my quantitative toolkit: probability, stochastic processes, optimization, numerical methods, derivatives, and machine learning — with short summaries and exercises.</p>
+    courses: `Courses and notes that structure the core of my quantitative toolkit: probability, stochastic processes, optimization, numerical methods, derivatives, and machine learning — with short summaries and exercises.`,
-    `,
-    projects: `
-      <p>Hands-on projects that combine data, models and code: pricing prototypes, risk analytics, portfolio research and microstructure experiments.
-Each project highlights the problem, approach and results.</p>
+    projects: `Hands-on projects that combine data, models and code: pricing prototypes, risk analytics, portfolio research and microstructure experiments.
+Each project highlights the problem, approach and results.`,
-    `,
-    reading: `
-      <p>Curated reading lists and annotations across papers, textbooks and articles that influenced my thinking on modeling, risk, markets and systems design.</p>
+    reading: `Curated reading lists and annotations across papers, textbooks and articles that influenced my thinking on modeling, risk, markets and systems design.`
-    `
   };

   function activate(key, labelUpper){